endigo9740/endigo-design/src/pages/works/brain-bones/speed-trivia.md

   ]
 ---

-Speed Trivia was the first in the series of games for the Brain & Bones engagement platform.
+Speed Trivia was the first in a series of games for the Brain & Bones engagement platform.
 It harnesses the popularity of casual games to allow companies and individuals to connect with their customers, followers, and employees.
 This was the first project I spearheaded during my time at Brain & Bones.
 The product is a fully interactive web-based game, featuring fast paced trivia and real-time leaderboards.
 It features modern web technology including a fully responsive PWA, and is playable on any web-connected device.